 Room 1144 Social Sciences

-Professor of Sociology Joachim Savelsberg is a pillar of the Human Rights University, on whose strength human rights scholarship, advocacy, and institutions have flourished at the University of Minnesota.
-Since coming to the University in 1989, he has helped cultivate the Sociology Department into a prominent destination for research and theory making in human rights.
-His own knowledge products have established criminology as a fruitful lens for understanding perceptions and practices within criminal justice contexts around the world while significantly contributing to that field as well.
-Savelsberg’s work utilizes the unique mix of quantitative and qualitative analysis prevalent in sociology to link single events and international movements to weave a rich representation of how memory and perception relate to the strengthening of human rights norms within and across space, law, and culture.
+Professor of Sociology Joachim Savelsberg has made major contributions to human rights scholarship, teaching and institution-building at the University of Minnesota.
+Since coming to the University in 1989, he has helped cultivate the Sociology Department into a prominent destination for theory and empirical research on human rights.
+Savelsberg’s work utilizes a mix of quantitative and qualitative methods to examine how collective memories and perceptions relate to the strengthening of human rights norms across space and time.

 Savelsberg’s current research project, “Collective Representations and Memories of Atrocities after Judicial Interventions: The Case of Darfur in International Comparison,” examines the response to judicial action in Darfur in eight Western democracies.
-Thousands of media reports and policy documents from each country are being collected and analyzed within quantitative discursive metrics.
-This data has been supplemented with in-depth interviews with the producers of the documents and their sources to gain a country specific understanding of the impact of judicial action on collective memory and the reflexive relationship between collective memory and state action.
-This project has resulted in three fundamental conclusions:
+Thousands of media reports and policy documents from each country were collected and analyzed.
+These data have been supplemented with in-depth interviews with the producers of the documents (i.e., Africa correspondents) and their sources to gain a country- and field-specific understanding of the impact of judicial action on collective representations and the reflexive relationship between collective memory and state action.
+This project supported four fundamental conclusions:

 Joachim Savelsberg’s scholarship is opening the doors to understanding both academically and pragmatically how courts have and can be used to support and promote human rights around the world.
 At the same time, he is training the future scholars of the field.
-Hollie Brehm, a PhD student and advisee of Savelsberg, says, “Joachim was one of the reasons I chose to attend the University of Minnesota.
+Hollie Brehm, a former PhD student and advisee of Savelsberg, and now a professor at The Ohio State University, says, “Joachim was one of the reasons I chose to attend the University of Minnesota.
 (I was already interested in human rights and genocide, but I wanted to work with him.)
 He imparts a commitment to rigorous theoretical and empirical research on his students.
 I truly couldn't say enough good things about his scholarship.
 He is truly a wonderful person as well.”

 Read a review of American Memories: Atrocities and the Law here.